Provider Configurations

 Supported Configuration Types

-Scalr has support for all major Terraform providers while also allowing the usage of other providers through the custom provider option.
+Scalr has support for all major Terraform providers while also allowing the usage of other providers through the "other" provider option.
 Please click on the provider type below for more details on usage.

 Exporting Provider Configurations as Shell Variables